 Bibliographical noteFunding Information:

 This research was supported by the Basic Science Research Program through the National Research Foundation of Korea, funded by the Ministry of Science, ICT and Future Planning (2012R1A1A1004403) and by a faculty research grant of Yonsei University College of Medicine for 2012 (6-2012-0044).
-The authors declare that they have no conflict of interest.

 © 2016, The International Gastric Cancer Association and The Japanese Gastric Cancer Association.